Jet Protocol Price Hits $0.0085 on Exchanges (JET)

 Jet Protocol Token Profile

 Jet Protocol (JET) is a token.
-It was first traded on March 31st, 2021.
+Its genesis date was March 31st, 2021.
 Jet Protocol’s total supply is 1,700,000,000 tokens.
-Jet Protocol’s official website is jetprotocol.io.
-Jet Protocol’s official message board is forum.jetprotocol.io.
+The official website for Jet Protocol is jetprotocol.io.
+The official message board for Jet Protocol is forum.jetprotocol.io.
+Jet Protocol’s official Twitter account is @jetprotocol.
 The Reddit community for Jet Protocol is https://reddit.com/r/jetprotocol and the currency’s Github account can be viewed here.
-Jet Protocol’s official Twitter account is @jetprotocol.

 Buying and Selling Jet Protocol

 It is usually not presently possible to buy alternative cryptocurrencies such as Jet Protocol directly using US dollars.
-Investors seeking to acquire Jet Protocol should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors seeking to acquire Jet Protocol should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Jet Protocol using one of the aforementioned exchanges.

 Receive News & Updates for Jet Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Jet Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.